As a vegan, you’ve probably heard about the importance of vitamin B12, but what about vitamin A? Vegans need to know the basics!

 1. Vegan Sources of Vitamin A (Beta Carotene): Get Familiar With Them!

-Here’s a list with amounts listed in Vitamin A RAE and rounded up (Disclaimer: this is not a comprehensive list of all vegan whole food sources of beta carotene):
+Here’s a list of beta carotene rich foods (with amounts listed in Vitamin A RAE and rounded up (Disclaimer: this is not a comprehensive list of all vegan whole food sources of beta carotene):

 - Sweet Potatoes (1 small, cooked: 577 mcg (micrograms))